Esitty/fuel_sales_logistics_dashboard/README.md

 ## 🎯 Business Problem

-Fuel distributors operating across multiple regions and stations face a recurring challenge: revenue and delivery data exist in separate operational reports, making it difficult to answer critical questions all at once:
+Fuel distribution & operations across multiple regions and fuel retail outlets face a recurring challenge, revenue and delivery data exist in separate operational reports, making it difficult to answer critical questions all at once:

 - Which fuel types and regions are driving the most revenue?
 - Are high-revenue regions also the most efficient to serve logistically?